-OT Temporary License (Another State or NBCOT Certified)
+Temporary License - Another State or NBCOT Certified

-- Complete the application through the online portal.
-License fees are to be submitted at the end of the online application.
+- Online Application: Complete the online application through your online account.
+License fees are submitted at the end of the online application.
 First time users are required to "Register to Access Site".

-- In addition, you will need to request ONE of the following items be set directly to the Board:
+- In addition to the online application, submit ONE of the following items to the Board:

 - NBCOT Verification of Certification: Provide this documentation if you hold a current and unrestricted certificate from NBCOT.
 Information on how to request this may be found on the NBCOT website.
 The NBCOT Verification of Certification is NOT the same document as the exam results.
 OR

 - License Verification: Provide this documentation if you hold a current and unrestricted credential for the practice of occupational therapy.
 Information should be sent directly from the licensing agency to the Board office by mail.
 Provide the licensing agency, with the Verification of License Form.
 However, the licensing agency may use their own template, as long as all the information on the Minnesota Board form is included.

 - Additional information may be requested from the Board.

 After the Board receives ALL necessary documents, allow five (5) to ten (10) business days for review of your temporary license application for approval.
 If approved for temporary licensure, you will receive correspondence via mail and your license will appear on the License Look Up tool.

 What Happens Once My License Has Been Approved?